rcrjr97/PersonalWebsite/README.md

 # personal-website
-A personal website created using Django and Bootstrap.
+A personal website created using Django, HTML5, CSS3 and Bootstrap